rishshah/CS-475-Computer-Graphics/Assignment 1/README.md

 - `[L]` -> Load the model from file.raw
 - ensure features to get 3D coordinates

+###### Features to add points in Modelling Mode
+- '[T.G.B] to decide color of points to add'
+- 'Rotation by 90 degrees to change planes of drawing'
+- '[Z,X] for moving the plane of modelling by one unit'
+- 'Something for deciding which points form triangles'
+- 'Hover display of coordinates'
+-  'Deciding the centroid of the model'

 ---

 ##### 2. Inspection Mode [I]